-The mobility program enables the Licensed Practical Nurse (LPN) to complete a one-year curriculum leading to an Associate of Applied Science degree.
+The mobility program enables the Licensed Practical Nurse (LPN) to complete a oneyear curriculum leading to an Associate of Applied Science degree.
 The program requires 72 semester hours for completion.
-NUR 200: Nursing Career Mobility Assessment, is a course designed to provide LPN mobility students with self-directed opportunities to prepare for placement into the third semester of the ADN program.
+NUR 200: LPN Role Transition to Associate Degree Nurse, is a course designed to provide LPN mobility students with self-directed opportunities to prepare for placement into the third semester of the ADN program.
 Emphasis is on assessment and validation of selected theory, process, and skills covered in NUR 102, 103, 104, 105 and 106.
 Graduates of the approved Alabama College System Practical Nursing standardized curriculum may be eligible to enter the ADN program during the third semester without taking these assessments if graduation occurred within the previous two years.
 All other Licensed Practical Nurses must successfully complete this course.
 This course must be taken and completed in the spring semester before entering the program in summer term.
 The nursing program is approved by the Alabama Board of Nursing.

-Prerequisit e Hours .
+Prerequisite Hours 14

-Area I: Written an SPH 106 SPH 107 d Oral Communication.3Fundamentals of Oral Communication or3Fundamentals of Public Speaking3
+Area I: Written and Or al Communication3

+SPH 106 Fundamentals of Oral Communication or

+SPH 107 Fundamentals of Public Speaking

-Area II: s and Fine Arts
+d Fine Arts

-Area III: ience, Mathematics, and Computer Science
+Area III: Natural Science BIO 220 te, Mathematics and Computer Science

-Area IV: History, So ocial, and Behavioral Sciences 6
+Area IV: History, Socia l and Behavioral Sciences6

-PSY 200 General Psychology3
+PSY 200 General Psychology

 PSY 210 Human Growth and Development

-Area V: d Technical Courses42 Field of Concentration Courses
+hnical Courses42 Field of Concentration Courses

-NUR 200 Nursing Career Mobility Assessment

-ed 15 non-traditional hours
+NUR 200 LPN Role Transition to Associate Degree Nurse5

+Non Traditional credit hours awarded for NUR200 course completion $16$

 NUR 201 Nursing Through the Lifespan I5

 NUR 202 Nursing Through the Lifespan II6

-NUR 203 Nursing Through the Lifespan III6
+NUR 203 Nursing Through the Lifespan III

 NUR 204 Role Transition for the Registered Nurse4

-Total
+Total 72

+\ Students must choose from among the required Humanities courses listed on page 88.

+Suggested course sequence

-First Term Second Term Thi d Term Fourth Term
+First Term Second Term Third Term Fourth Term

 NUR 200 PSY 200 SPH 106 or Humanities Elective

 BIO 220 SPH 207 NUR 203

 NUR 201 PSY 210 NUR 204

 NUR 202